 That makes it odd if you find a tortoise sleeping with its head outside its shell.
 Perhaps its legs are tucked in, but its head isn’t, or it’s sprawled out.

 It could be a preference, a sign that a tortoise feels safe, or imply discomfort.

 If your tortoise always sleeps with its head outside its shell, and you’ve owned it for some time, this is normal behavior.
 However, if the habit develops suddenly, it could indicate a problem, especially if other unusual symptoms accompany the position.

 Based on the other signs and symptoms, sleeping with its head outside of its shell could indicate:

 The most prominent feature of a tortoise is its ability to retract its head into its shell.
 This is made possible by flexible neck muscles that fold vertically, allowing the neck to move inward toward the torso.

 Unfortunately, if a tortoise develops a neck injury, it might experience pain and discomfort when retracting its neck inwards.

-Consequently, the injured tortoise might resort to sleeping with its head outside to minimize pain.
+Consequently, the injured tortoise might sleep with its head outside to minimize pain.
 This issue will likely be accompanied by the following: